sd17spring/sd17spring.github.io/_toolboxes/algorithmic-music-composition.md

 {% include toc %}

-**Warning: Nobody except Oliver has yet got this to produce sound on their computer!**

 For this toolbox exercise you will be creating a computer program that composes music!
 This type of programming is also known as "algorithmic music composition".
 You may think that this idea is relatively new, but the history